 Installing a 3D aquarium background

-The installation of a 3D background ist very simple – easy to do with a little manual skill.
-If you dont want to istall the aquarium background yourself – no problem.
-Experienced aquarium builders offer you an installation service when ordering an aquarium.
+The installation of a 3D back wall is very simple, but requires some manual skill.
+If you do not want to install the back wall yourself, experienced aquarium builders offer the installation service when ordering the aquarium.

 Step by step